 Part of an ongoing series of articles on leadership capability patterns; this article looks at some leadership patterns that relate to purpose.

-In 1999, with two others, I founded web development consultancy, Base Innovate, and took the plunge to set things up, get things going, find customers, take on staff; with the plan that the others would join me as the company grew.
+In 1999, with two others, I founded a web development consultancy, Base Innovate.
+I took the plunge to set things up, get things going, find customers, take on staff; with the plan that the others would join me as the company grew.
 As you can imagine, this role was primarily about leadership and management, with some time still spent consulting with customers and initially leading the projects.

 As I worked to establish what we were doing, we initially suffered from a lack of purpose.
 While we were great at business analysis, project management, and development, when potential customers asked us what we did, our answer was “what would you like us to do”.
 We thought that was pretty clever, but as you can guess, it didn’t strike our customers that way.

 We realised that we had to identify what we were in business to do, and what our services were.